 Beyond Mongabay, Rhett Butler runs WildMadagascar.org, a site that highlights the spectacular cultural and biological richness of Madagascar and reports on environmental news for the Indian Ocean island nation.

 Outside of these pursuits, Rhett Butler has advised a wide range of organizations, including governments, multilateral development agencies, media outlets, academic institutions, foundations, and private sector entities.
-He has been an information source for the BBC, CNN, CBS, NBC, Fox News, National Geographic, the Wall Street Journal, Fortune Magazine, Business Week, Bloomberg, the Discovery Channel, Animal Planet, Reuters, Voice of America, the Associated Press, the San Francisco Chronicle, the L.A.
+He has been an information source for the The Economist, BBC, CNN, CBS, NBC, Fox News, National Geographic, the Wall Street Journal, Fortune Magazine, Business Week, Bloomberg, the Discovery Channel, Animal Planet, Reuters, Voice of America, the Associated Press, the San Francisco Chronicle, the L.A.
 Times, the New York Times, the Washington Post, and Forbes, among others.

 Rhett Butler also speaks regularly on topics surrounding forests and the environment (especially trends in deforestation) and new media.
 He has spoken at Stanford University, the University of California at Berkeley, the University of California at Santa Cruz, the National University of Singapore, USAID, ETH Zurich, Yale, Princeton, the Association for Tropical Biology and Conservation, UNFCCC COP, the Smithsonian Tropical Research Institute, and Stony Brook University, among other places and events.
 In 2011 and 2012 he participated in the U.S. State Department Speakers Program in Indonesia.